 Not everyone was supportive of my husband getting his driver’s license, and with good reason.
 Aside from the accidents he had before he became a paraplegic, at 70, his reflexes are not as sharp as they used to be.
 But that would be true whether or not he was a paraplegic.
 I think he is more careful now than he was before the motorcycle accident that left him a paraplegic.

 5. Getting a license to drive a handicapped vehicle has its challenges and financial considerations, at least in the State of Maryland.
 The driving instruction course was almost $1,000.
-He had to have a handicapped vehicle with hand controls.
+He had to buy a handicapped vehicle with hand controls.
 We were fortunate to find used one reasonably priced van on Craig’s List.